 A lot has been written about the evidence for the existence of psi.
 If you are interested in learning more, here are a couple of places to start:

-Book: Real Magic: Ancient Wisdom, Modern Science, and a Guide to the Secret Power of the Universe by Dean Radin PhD
+Book: (Affiliate Link) Real Magic: Ancient Wisdom, Modern Science, and a Guide to the Secret Power of the Universe by Dean Radin PhD

 Free Website: The Psi Encyclopedia.
 This on-going project is a collection of articles, case studies about psi research, and the scientific investigation of psychic phenomena created by the Society for Psychical Research in London.